 Infants who are circumcised and whose parents decline Vitamin K may be more likely to experience bleeding at the circumcision site, especially if the baby is breastfed.
 In a large clinical trial in the 1960s, researchers found that administering Vitamin K at birth can decrease the risk of bleeding during a circumcision.
 In this study, infants who were born on odd-numbered days received a Vitamin K shot at 24 hours of age, while infants who were born on even-numbered days did not.
 Bleeding occurred after circumcision in 6 out of 240 infants (2.5%) who received Vitamin K, and 32 out of 230 infants (13.9%) who did not have the Vitamin K shot (Vietti, Stephens et al. 1961).

-Does eating a maternal Vitamin K rich diet during pregnancy and nursing help Vitamin K levels in newborns?
+Does eating a Vitamin K rich diet during pregnancy and nursing raise Vitamin K levels in newborns?

 Why is the Vitamin K1 injection the preferred method in the U.S.?